Desolation Canyon, Green River 5 Day Vacation Questions

 Gratuities for guides are appropriate and greatly appreciated as a gesture of thanks for their professionalism and service.
 The industry standard is 10% of the cost of the trip.
 Our guides will make every effort to see that your trip is enjoyable and successful.
 The common practice is to give the gratuity to the trip leader on the last night.
 It will later be divided equally with the rest of the crew.
 Paying in cash is the most common form of payment though you can always bring along a check and make it out to the trip leader.

-When searching availability online, “Add To My Itinerary” indicates there is space available; “Contact Us” indicates the date is either sold out or has less availability than the number of seats requested in the search process.
+When searching availability online, you will find sold out dates grayed-out.
+Available dates appear in green, dependent upon on the number of seats requested in the search process.
 Please call us with questions or for clarification.
-We can put guests on a wait list for a sold out date in case seats become available due to a cancellation.
-For many of our Desolation Canyon trip dates, we hold permits for 2 separate trip launches, and can thus explore the possibility of adding another trip to the requested date.
-Additionally, we can suggest similar trips that may be excellent alternatives.
+We can put guests on a waitlist for a sold out date in case seats become available due to a cancellation.
+Also, we can suggest similar trips that may be excellent alternatives.

-The following year trip dates are available to book at the end of the current season.
+Desolation Canyon trip dates are scheduled June - mid August each year.
+The following year trip dates are available to book at least a year in advance.
 We suggest reserving early, to guarantee date of choice.

 25 is the maximum number of guests that may travel together, per the Bureau of Land Management.